-ViewState is a mechanism that preserves control values across postbacks by storing them in a hidden __VIEWSTATE field.
+ViewState is a server-side state management mechanism in ASP.NET Web Forms that preserves control values across postbacks using a hidden __VIEWSTATE field, typically base64-encoded and transmitted with each form submission.

-ViewState is a base64-encoded string stored in a hidden form field that travels between browser and server with every postback.
+ViewState is a base64-encoded string stored in a hidden __VIEWSTATE form field that travels between browser and server with every postback, persisting control state automatically.

-ViewState exists to maintain control values across postbacks without requiring server-side storage.
+ViewState exists to solve the stateless nature of HTTP by preserving control values across postbacks without requiring server-side storage.

 Disable ViewState where it’s not needed to reduce page payload and improve performance.